Month 2, Day 26, Friday 10:00 p.m.

 Water was more important than food, and the canteen was too small to last even an entire day, but water could be gathered from the air with a relatively simple spell, while it was much harder to access calories on the run.

 Before leaving that evening, Siobhan borrowed Liza’s diagnostic artifact, hoping it would help her to answer some of her many unanswered questions about Myrddin’s transformation amulet.
-When she got to the Silk Door, Siobhan used the diagnostic artifact on herself…only for it to slide away against the barrier of her divination-diverting ward.
+When she got to the Silk Door, Siobhan attempted to use the diagnostic artifact on herself…only for it to slide away against the barrier of her divination-diverting ward.
 She groaned aloud.
 “Of course.
 How else would it work?”
 There was no way to stop the ward’s automatic activation, and the diagnostic artifact wasn’t strong enough to overcome even that level of resistance, so it was useless.

-Then, she used the amulet to transform, once again timing the process as accurately as possible.
-It still took less than a second, and though she’d been keeping track for a while now, the variation between transformation was minute, and seemed more to do with her inability to measure with total exactness at such small intervals than any actual variance in the amulet’s speed.
+She still timed the transformation process, and though she’d been keeping track for a while now, the variation between transformations was tiny, perhaps having more to do with her inability to measure with total exactness at such small intervals than any actual variance in the amulet’s speed.